carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 >~~~
 >{: .language-bash}
 >
->Why do you think these genes are at the intersection?/
+> * Why do you think these genes are at the intersection?
->Is this cluster gene essential for living?/
+> * Is this cluster gene essential for living?
->What other gene do you think can be in this output folder?/
+> * What other gene do you think can be in this output folder?
 >
 >
 >> ## Solution